-Jollibee is a Filipino fast food chain.
-It has only three locations in Hong Kong – two in Central and one in Mongkok – and is relatively unknown amongst the city’s local population.
-Walk into the shop and you’ll hear more Tagalog than English and Cantonese as most of the restaurant’s clientele are from the Philippines (for many of my meals, I was the only non-Filipino in the entire place).
-Before you chastise me and take away my 'foodie creds' for promoting – or even simply just reviewing – a fast food chain, hear me out, for Jollibee does serve the best fried chicken in Hong Kong (ignore the fact that they call their fried chicken 'Chickenjoy' – after all, when it tastes like heaven, they can name it whatever they want).
+Jollibee is a Filipino fast-food chain.
+It has 10 locations in Hong Kong but is relatively unknown amongst the city’s local population.
+Walk into the shop and you’ll hear more Tagalog than English and Cantonese as most of the restaurant’s clientele is from the Philippines (for many of my meals, I was the only non-Filipino in the entire place).
+Before you chastise me and take away my foodie creds for promoting – or even simply just reviewing – a fast-food chain, hear me out, for Jollibee does serve the best fried chicken in Hong Kong (ignore the fact that they call their fried chicken Chickenjoy – after all, when it tastes like heaven, they can name it whatever they want).

 Years ago, I read a very interesting statistic.
-McDonald’s is the most popular fast food chain in every country that it has spread its roots to, barring one.
+McDonald’s is the most popular fast-food chain in every country that it has spread its roots to, barring one.
 That particular outlier is the Philippines, where Jollibee reigns supreme, above the golden arches of McDonald’s and the creepy, ever-smiling face of Colonel Sanders.
 And you know what?
-I think the Filipino population have nailed it.
+I think the Filipino population has nailed it.

 For more reviews like this, like Foodie on Facebook